miklevin/MikeLev.in/api.md

 print("Done")
 ```

-Sample Output: `botify_token.txt` in your folder.
+**Sample Output**:

+    API Token is already validated and saved in botify_token.txt.
+    Done

-Rationale: Successful API-calls need access to your Botify API Token.
+**Rationale**: Successful API-calls need access to your Botify API Token.
 We therefore retreive it as our first step and put it in a text-file in your main folder.

 # Use API: How To Have Your First Initial Success With Botify API By Getting Username